TimSevereijns/D-Viz/README.md

 ![Example 1](/Screenshots/2020/D-Viz-1.png)
 <p align="center">
     <em style="font-weight:bold; margin-right:10px;">Figure 1:</em>
     The yellow tile is the currently selected file, whose path and size is shown in the status bar.
-Only those files that are smaller than 1 mebibyte are set to render.
+Only those files larger than one mebibyte are rendered, as per the settings.
 </p>
 <br/>